BtheGit/raymarcher/PLAN.md

 ### 5 Years later

-- [ ] Offscreen canvas
+- [x] Offscreen canvas
-- [ ] Animated textures
+- [x] Animated textures
 - [ ] Touch controls
-- [ ] Mouse press bug
+- [x] Mouse press bug
-- [ ] Touch controls
-- [ ] Animated sprites with state machine?
+- [x] Animated sprites with state machine?
-- [ ] Spritesheets
+- [x] Spritesheets
 - [ ] Gonna need all kinds of optimizations around reducing overhead when doing animated stuff.
 - [ ] use wolfenstein trick to mark what grid coordinates are intersected by raymarcher (ie frustum) and only render sprites on those grid tiles
-- [ ] other wolfenstein trick to only render visible columns of sprites.
+- [x] other wolfenstein trick to only render visible columns of sprites.
 But this one should be less an issue today.
-- [ ] Try ECS system.
+- [x] Try ECS system.
 Initially thought bespoke.
 Goign to see if miniplex is enough for this pretty bare bones library.
 - [ ] Replace textures with texture atlas.

+### 5 Years and a day later

+- [] Sound
+  - [] Sound effects on trigger
+  - [] Ambient sound effects
+  - [] Sound modulated by distance with falloff
+- [] Another AI Type
+- [] Another interaction type taht triggers text/dialogue
+  - [] Characters can talk (ignore dialogue trees for now, just a canned response (or one from a random pool))
+  - [] Walls can reveal text
+- [] Support links?
+Like a portal pad that takes you to a new level (or different page)
+- [] Special effects
+  - [] Ball burst
+  - [] Ball glow
+- [] Dialogue system?
+- [] Sky gradient support
+- [] More HUD Elements...
+- [] Sprite fisheye effect causing them to appear to move up at periphery
+- [] NPCs getting stuck in walls.
+- [] Would be cool to support transitioning tile textures and skybox texture (to simulate day / night or something)

 ### Alternate fun ideas with raycasters: